SORTEE-Github-Hackathon/manuscript/manuscript.md

 ## Discussion
 <!--*Contributors to this section: Rob, Brandon*-->

-### The promise of GitHub for EEB researchers
+### The promise of GitHub for ecology and evolutionary biology researchers

-There have been many calls for researchers outside of the software development community to adopt GitHub for their collaborative research [@doi:10.1029/2021ea001797; @doi:10.1111/tgis.12810; @doi:10.1038/538127a].
+Many researchers outside of software development have been encouraged to use GitHub for their collaborative research [@doi:10.1029/2021ea001797; @doi:10.1111/tgis.12810; @doi:10.1038/538127a].
-These calls come in light of the continuous shift towards open-science and the increasing computational and data requirements in EEB.
+This is largely due to the rise of open science and the growing computational and data needs of ecology and evolutionary biology.
-While tools like the Google Suite and DropBox enable rapid sharing and collaboration of some research documents, GitHub brings together features that directly integrate open science practices, such as the association of public discussions with data, code and findings, tracking multiple rounds of edits to files in a sensible way for easy review, and managing complex research projects with many collaborators and goals.
+While tools like the Google Suite and DropBox enable rapid sharing and collaboration of some research documents, GitHub brings together features that directly integrate open science practices.
+These include linking data, code and findings to public discussions, tracking edits to files for review, and managing complex research projects with many collaborators and goals.
-Until now, resources and practical guidance on using GitHub within the EEB community have been dispersed across blog posts, as well as written and video tutorials ([Box 2](#tips)).
+Until now, resources and practical guidance on using GitHub within the EEB community have been scattered across blog posts, written and video tutorials ([Box 2](#tips)).
 These resources have been useful for learning to use GitHub in our own research, as ecologists and evolutionary biologists.
 We expect that situating the main uses of GitHub in EEB alongside examples in this paper will be useful to the EEB community.

 The twelve use cases we described here can leverage GitHub to enable more transparent and collaborative research in ecology and evolution (Figure @fig:scatterblob).
-Most of these uses can be quickly integrated into the research practices of users (_e.g._, storing data, creating virtual notebooks, making code citable).
+Most of these uses can be quickly integrated into researchers' practices, such as storing data, creating virtual notebooks, and making code citable.
 Making stored data and code citable usually involves creating a repository on GitHub, pushing code and data, and then integrating a DOI minting service to the repository (_e.g._, with Zenodo or OSF; see below).
-On the other hand, some cases we described here, including course material development, web hosting, and automation, require greater effort and time commitment, but have the potential to make EEB research more open, accessible, and collaborative.
+On the other hand, some cases we described here, including course material development, web hosting, and automation, require more effort and time, but have the potential to make ecology and evolution research more open, accessible, and collaborative.
-Managing full research projects or laboratories on GitHub require careful thought as to how to delegate tasks, such as reviewing pull requests or creating issues.
+If researchers wish to manage full research projects or laboratories on GitHub, they should consider how to delegate tasks, such as reviewing pull requests or creating issues.
 For example, collaboratively authoring a paper using GitHub, as we have done here, involves a learning curve for co-authors less familiar with the intricacies of GitHub, requires overhead to set up automation frameworks through GitHub Actions, and especially, the commitment from all co-authors to use GitHub when modifying and reviewing the text.
 Despite the potential applications of GitHub to EEB research, we acknowledge that researchers might still look to other platforms for research collaboration.